jwood803/DotNetQuiz/README.md

 DotNetQuiz
 ==========

-Small application to test your .NET and C# knowledge
+Small quiz application to test your .NET and C# knowledge.